Universal Islands of Adventure

-Universal Islands of Adventure, often shortened to Islands of Adventure, is a theme park located in Orlando, Florida, United States.
-It originally opened as Universal Studios Islands of Adventure on May 28, 1999, along with Universal CityWalk, as part of a major expansion that transformed Universal Studios Florida into Universal Orlando Resort.
-The investment was Universal's largest since the resort's founding in 1990.
-A short time later in 2001, the park was renamed Universal's Islands of Adventure, which remained in effect until 2023.
-It was the second theme park to open at the resort, followed by Universal Volcano Bay in 2017 as the first water park, and Universal Epic Universe in 2025 as the third theme park.
+Universal Islands of Adventure, commonly known as Islands of Adventure, is a theme park in Orlando, Florida, United States.
+Owned by NBCUniversal and operated by Universal Destinations & Experiences, the park officially opened as Universal Studios Islands of Adventure on May 28, 1999.
+Its opening marked Universal's largest investment and expansion in the Orlando area since the debut of Universal Studios Florida in 1990.
+The expansion included the development of Universal CityWalk, together establishing what became Universal Orlando Resort.
+The park was renamed Universal's Islands of Adventure in 2001, a name that remained in use through 2023.
+It was the second of four parks to open at the resort and was later followed by Universal Volcano Bay in 2017 and Universal Epic Universe in 2025.

 Islands of Adventure is designed around the concept of exploration, with each section of the park representing a different themed island.
 Initially, the park featured six themed areas.
-A seventh area called The Wizarding World of Harry Potter – Hogsmeade, based on the Harry Potter franchise, was introduced in 2010 and resulted in a notable increase in attendance.
-In 2024 the park hosted 9.4 million visitors, making it the 14th-most visited theme park in the world that year.
+A seventh area called The Wizarding World of Harry Potter – Hogsmeade, based on the Harry Potter franchise, was introduced in 2010 and contributed to a notable increase in attendance.
+In 2024, the park had an attendance of 9.4 million visitors, ranking fourteenth worldwide among amusement parks.

 History

-Before Islands of Adventure was built, the site was originally planned as a shopping mall called Galleria Orlando.
-Plans were first drawn up for the mall in 1985, but it was ultimately cancelled in 1990, the same year Universal Studios Florida opened next door.
+The site selected for Islands of Adventure was initially allocated for a future shopping mall to be named Galleria Orlando, which was part of a larger complex that included condominiums and office buildings.
+Planning had begun in 1985, but the project was eventually cancelled in 1990.
+Universal Studios Florida opened the same year on an adjacent site.

-Preview Center

-During the construction of IOA, Universal opened the Islands of Adventure Preview Center at adjacent Universal Studios Florida.
-Opening two years before the new theme park, the Preview Center was designed to give guests a sneak peek at some of the themes and attractions for Islands of Adventure.
+During construction of Islands of Adventure, Universal opened a preview center showcasing a sneak peak of upcoming themes and attractions.
 It was housed in the Paradise Theater building located in the New York section of Universal Studios Florida, next to the Kongfrontation attraction.
-In the attraction, guests would walk through various rooms themed to the various "Islands" in the new park.
-The final room stated when the Islands of Adventure Park would open, and showed guests Universal's future plans for the Universal Orlando Resort.
-The Preview Center was closed shortly after the opening of Islands of Adventure.
-The space that was used for the preview center is now a locker room and a year-round "Tribute Store".
+In the attraction, guests walked through various rooms themed to the different "Islands" in the upcoming park.
+The final room revealed the opening date and future plans for the Universal Orlando Resort.